-- A. Distribution of student financial aid based on the student's financial need in order to maximize financial resources and thereby insure an educational opportunity to the greatest number of students. - B. Equalization of the instructional subsidy paid on behalf of students thereby insuring maximum freedom of choice. - C. Recognition of academic excellence. - D. Recognition of the multiple responsibility of the student, the student's parent's or spouse, government, and private sources to contribute to educational costs. - E. Recognition of the unique financial need of the economically and educationally disadvantaged. - F. Maximization of the financial aid resources provided by all sources including students, the student's parent/s or spouse, government, institutions, and private sponsors. - G. Implementation of these operational policies through a coordinated, equitable, efficient and responsive administrative framework.
+- A. Distribution of student financial aid based on the student's financial need in order to maximize financial resources and thereby insure an educational opportunity to the greatest number of students. - B. Equalization of the instructional subsidy paid on behalf of students thereby insuring maximum freedom of choice. - C. Recognition of academic excellence. - D. Recognition of the multiple responsibility of the student, the student's parent's or spouse, government, and private sources to contribute to educational costs. - E. Recognition of the unique financial need of the economically and educationally disadvantaged. - F. Maximization of the financial aid resources provided by all sources including students, the student's parent's or spouse, government, institutions, and private sponsors. - G. Implementation of these operational policies through a coordinated, equitable, efficient, and responsive administrative framework.

-During the 2017-2019 biennium the following individuals served on the Higher Educational Aids Board.
+During the 2019-2021 biennium the following individuals served on the Higher Educational Aids Board.

 MEMBER REPRESENTING

-Steve Midthun, Chairman Independent College & Universities -
+Robert Welch, Vice-Chair Independent College & Universities - Board

-Financial Aid Representative
+Representative

-Margaret Farrow UW System Administration Board of Regents
+Jose Delgado UW System Administration Board of Regents

+- Board Representative

 Independent Colleges and Universities -

-Kelsey Fenske Student Representative
+Brady Coulthard Student Representative

 WI Technical College System - Financial Aid

-Jeff Cichon Representative
+Jeff Cichon, Secretary Representative

 WI Technical College System - Student

-Alex Hipler Representative
+Angela Haney Representative

-Independent Colleges and Universities - Board
+Independent Colleges and Universities -

-Robert Welch, Secretary Representative
+Amy Christen Financial Aid Representative

 UW System Administration - Financial Aid

-Kathleen Sahlhoff Representative
+Tim Opgenorth Representative

 Dept of Public Instruction - Superintendent -

 Jennifer Kammerud Designee

 WI Technical College System - Board

-Stephen Willett, Vice-Chair Representative
+Stephen Willett, Chairman Representative

-Michelle Thompson Public-At-Large Representative
+Nathaniel Helm-Quest Public-At-Large Representative

 UW System Administration - Student

-Logan Kossel Representative
+Justin Wesolek Representative

-Vacant (Ex-Officio Member) Tribal Colleges
+Russell Swagger (Ex-Officio Member) Tribal Colleges

-HIGHER EDUCATIONAL AIDS BOARD ORG CHART
+HIGHER EDUCATIONAL AIDS BOARD

-PERFORMANCE AND OPERATION OF HIGHER EDUCATIONAL AIDS BOARD DURING 2017-2019
+PERFORMANCE AND OPERATION OF HIGHER EDUCATIONAL AIDS BOARD DURING 2019-2021

-It is recognized that the staff of the Higher Educational Aids Board (HEAB) is small in number, yet the responsibilities the board has is extremely important to Wisconsin residents seeking a postsecondary education.
-Due to an extraordinary level of expertise and dedication, HEAB staff members continue to be able to meet the high expectations placed upon them by customers, the Administration and the Legislature.
+It is recognized that the staff of the Higher Educational Aids Board (HEAB) is small, yet the responsibilities the board has is extremely important to Wisconsin residents seeking a postsecondary education.
+Due to an extraordinary level of expertise and dedication, HEAB staff members continue to be able to meet the high expectations placed upon them by customers, the Administration, and the Legislature.
 HEAB has been able to successfully carry out its mission to ensure that all students be provided equal access and diversity in obtaining a higher education and make certain the funds for each program HEAB administers are distributed in a fair, equitable, and timely manner.

-Over the two-year biennial period \$251,949,057 was distributed to 164,857 Wisconsin students through programs administered by HEAB.
+Over the two-year biennial period \$263,276,213 was distributed to 162,225 Wisconsin students through programs administered by HEAB.
 HEAB's detailed year-end report that provides information about our programs can be found on our website at www.heab.wi.gov.

 The expansion of communication throughout the higher education community in order to better serve our customer, the student, continued to be a priority for the agency.
-Improvements to the monthly memos, training workshops, visits, presentations, agency web site and various other forms of communication were made as well as efforts to develop relationships with other agencies and organizations in order to provide Wisconsin residents with as much financial assistance related information as possible.
+Improvements to the monthly memos, training workshops, visits, presentations, agency web site and various other forms of communication were made as well as efforts to develop relationships with other agencies and organizations to provide Wisconsin residents with as much financial assistance related information as possible.